eli-bosch/DBMS-Final/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
-The database is now ready and filed for use by the front-end.
+The database is now ready and filled for use by the front-end.

 ## Usage
 TBD